UNSW Stats reading group 2016 - Causal DAGs

 - \(A\) is a network tie

 \(X_i\) d-separates \(Y_i(t)\) from \(A_{ij}\).
 Since \(X_i\) is latent and unobserved, \(Y_i(t) \leftarrow X_i \rightarrow A_{ij}\) is a confounding path from \(Y_i(t)\) to \(A_{ij}\).
-Likewise \(Y_j(t-1)\leftarrow X_j \rightarrow A_{ij}\) is a confounding path from \(Yi(t-1)\) to \(A_{ij}\).
-Thus, \(Y_i(t)) and \(Y_i(t-1)\) are d-connected when conditioning on all the observed (boxed) variables […] .
+Likewise \(Y_j(t-1)\leftarrow X_j \rightarrow A_{ij}\) is a confounding path from \(Y_i(t-1)\) to \(A_{ij}\).
+Thus, \(Y_i(t)\) and \(Y_i(t-1)\) are d-connected when conditioning on all the observed (boxed) variables […] .
 Hence the direct effect of \(Y_i(t)\) on \(Y_i(t-1)\) is not identifiable

 5 Recommended reading

-People recommend me Koller and Friedman, which includes many different flavours of DAG model and many different methods, (Koller and Friedman 2009) but it didn’t suit me, being somehow too detailed and too non-specific at the same time.
+People recommend Koller and Friedman, which includes many different flavours of DAG model and many different methods, (Koller and Friedman 2009) but it didn’t suit me, being somehow too detailed and too non-specific at the same time.

 Spirtes et al (Spirtes, Glymour, and Scheines 2001) and Pearl (Pearl 2009a) are readable.
 See also Pearl’s edited highlights (Pearl 2009b).
-Lauritzen ((Steffen L. Lauritzen 1996)) is clear but the details of the constructions are long and detailed and more general than here. (partially directed graphs.)
+Lauritzen ((Steffen L. Lauritzen 1996)) is clear but the details of the constructions are long and detailed and more general than here.
+(Partially directed graphs.)

 Lauritzen’s shorter introduction (Steffen L. Lauritzen 2000) is nice if you can get it; Not overwhelming, starts with a slightly more general formalism (DAGs as a special case of PDAGs, moral graphs everywhere).
 Murphy’s textbook (Murphy 2012) has a minimal introduction intermingled with some related models, with a more ML, “expert systems”-flavoured and more Bayesian formalism.